BugReportOnWeb/stellar-visions/README.md

 ## Getting Started

-These instructions will help you set up a local development copy of Stellar Visions for testing and development purposes.
+These instructions will help you set up a local development copy of StellarVisions for testing and development purposes.

 ### Prerequisites